hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/1-Essential-Tools/8-Search for files.md

-find the files owned by the user root in the “/usr/bin” and copy the files into the “/find/rootfiles/” directory.
+find the files owned by the user root in the “/usr/bin” and copy the files into the “/find/rootfiles/” directory. `-user`